Giacomo Rossi Stuart

 Giacomo Rossi Stuart (25 August 1925 – 20 October 1994) was an Italian film actor often credited as Jack Stuart or Giacomo Rossi-Stuart.
-He appeared in more than 80 films between 1953 and 1989.
+He appeared in more than 80 films between 1953 and 1989. including the Gamma One science fiction film series.

 Biography

 Born in Todi to an Italian father and a Scottish mother, Stuart was a highly successful athlete when young; he competed in the pentathlon.
 After getting interested in acting, he studied at Actors Studio in New York City.

 Between the late 1950s and the late 1970s he was a major actor in Italian genre cinema.
 His children also went into acting: son Kim Rossi Stuart and daughter Valentina Rossi Stuart, who also is a stuntwoman.